Resource

 Building Resilient Neighbourhoods and Hey Neighbour Collective; Neighbour-to-neighbour connections may save lives during heat events.
 See tips to connect, learn, & collaborate with neighbours.

-• AC Care
+• AC care

 Aboriginal Housing Management Association; Recommendations on safe and efficient operation of portable air conditioning units.